vertyco/perftracker/README.md

 ![Performance Comparison](.github/ASSETS/overhead_comparison.png)

-As you can see, PerfTracker consistently has less overhead than cProfile, making it a more efficient choice for performance tracking in Python.
+During this test, PerfTracker consistently has less overhead than cProfile, making it a more efficient choice for performance tracking in Python.
 The code used for this comparison can be found [Here](https://github.com/vertyco/perftracker/blob/master/overhead_comparison.py)

 ## Contributing